JeremyBesson/DockerDoc/README.md

 ### Containers stats

-/!\ It's fail in version < 17.12 if we have one container in creating state.
+/!\ It's fail in docker version < 17.12 if we have one container in creating state.
 Try without option --no-stream to solve it.

 ```
 docker stats --no-stream